arduino-libraries/MKRNB/docs/readme.md

 ## Examples

-You can visit the [MKR NB 1500 documentation portal](https://docs.arduino.cc/hardware/mkr-nb-1500) for tutorials & examples.
+You can visit the [MKR NB 1500 documentation portal](https://docs.arduino.cc/hardware/mkr-nb-1500) for tutorials, technical specifications and more.
 You can also browse through a set of examples at the [Examples from Libraries page](https://docs.arduino.cc/library-examples/#wifi-library).